Local convergence of large random triangulations coupled with an Ising model: Local weak convergence of large triangulations

 for every Borel subset $A$ of $\mathcal T$.
 We invite the interested reader to check the work of Aldous and Lyons \cite{AL} where this framework is introduced for any unimodular measure (see also \cite{BC,Curien, CMM} for related discussions specific to random maps).

-The following Lemma is an easy adaptation of Proposition 19 of \cite{CMM} and its proof is \emph{mutatis mutandis} the same.
-See also Theorem 3.2 of \cite{AngelSchramm} for an analogous statement with a slightly different proof.
+The following lemma is an easy adaptation of \cite[Proposition 19]{CMM} and its proof is \emph{mutatis mutandis} the same.
+See also \cite[Theorem 3.2]{AngelSchramm} for an analogous statement with a slightly different proof.
 We insist on the fact that this result holds independently of the tightness or convergence of the measures $\mathbb P_n^\nu$.

-\begin{lemm} The laws $\mathbb P_n^\nu$ and any of their subsequential limit $\mathbb P_{\infty}^\nu$ are invariant under re-rooting along a simple random walk in the sense that for every $k \geq 0$ and any $n \in \mathbb{N}\cup \{\infty\}$ we have $\Theta ^{(k)} (\mathbb P_n^\nu) = \mathbb P_n^\nu$. \end{lemm}
+\begin{lemm} The laws $\mathbb P_n^\nu$ and any of their subsequential limit $\mathbb P^\nu$ are invariant under re-rooting along a simple random walk in the sense that for every $k \geq 0$ and any $n \in \mathbb{N}\cup \{\infty\}$ we have $\Theta ^{(k)} (\mathbb P_n^\nu) = \mathbb P_n^\nu$. \end{lemm}